nive927/Pothole-and-Plain-Road-Classification/README.md

 4. Launch jupyter notebook from the project directory
 5. Open the [source code file](Code/pothole-detection-transfer-learning-CNN.ipynb) titled pothole-detection-transfer-learning-CNN.ipynb
 6. Change the **basedir** variable to the filepath of the dataset folder
+7. Instead of training again, you can download the pre-trained and saved models from [here](https://drive.google.com/file/d/1RXz0OiakR4ap0he5lDX1tE466wnE5WRw/view?usp=sharing) and unzip the folder
+8. Uncomment the load model code cells and comment the training cells